What Are Plug-In Solar Panels?

 Are Plug-In Solar Panels Legal in the UK?

-Until that framework lands, the position is unchanged: plug-in solar occupies a grey area under BS 7671 (the wiring regulations raise a technical concern about ring circuits, not a documented safety problem), and G98 notification to your Distribution Network Operator is required today for any grid-connected generation.
+G98 notification to your Distribution Network Operator remains mandatory for any grid-connected generation, and the specification requires products to say so on the label.
 It's an online form and it's free — our G98 explainer walks through it.
 For the full legal picture, including planning permission and leasehold considerations, see is balcony solar legal in the UK?

 Where Can You Install Them?